 The last thing you want is to inconvenience a patient, who is probably already stressed by having to have an MRI or CT Scan.
 If they’ve had to travel a long distance to get to your facility, or if they are elderly and need assistance getting to you, the last thing you want to have to do is tell them they have to come back because their imaging disappeared during a power outage!

-Perhaps an even more important consideration is the damage that a power surge or power outage can do to your expensive medical imaging equipment.
+Perhaps an even more important consideration is the damage that a power surge or power outage can do to your expensive Used Medical Equipment.
 By having even a basic UPS (an offline or standby UPS), you’ll have surge and power loss protection for your equipment and imaging.

 The Importance of “Clean Power”